n8n-io/n8n-docs/docs/code/builtin/output-other-nodes.md

 # Output of other nodes

 Methods for working with the output of other nodes.
-Note that some methods and variables aren't available in the Code node.
+Some methods and variables aren't available in the Code node.

 ## Output of other nodes